Gas Networks Ireland welcomes two Cork students to 2018 Apprenticeship Scheme

 Conor Mee from Passage West and John Dinneen from Ladysbridge have been selected among the latest group of apprentices for Gas Networks Ireland.
 Conor and John join five other successful applicants from around Ireland, who have been selected for the four year programme, starting this week in Dublin.

-One of the most sought after apprenticeships in Ireland, the GNI programme provides mentor-led apprenticeships in Plumbing, Electrical Instrumentation and Mechanical Automation and Maintenance Fitting.
+One of the most sought after apprenticeships in Ireland, the Gas Networks Ireland programme provides mentor-led apprenticeships in Plumbing, Electrical Instrumentation and Mechanical Automation and Maintenance Fitting.
 It is facilitated in partnership with SOLAS.
 On completion of the Apprenticeship Programme, the successful trainees will be awarded a Level 6 Advanced Certificate Craft.
 This is recognised nationally and internationally as the requirement for craftsperson status.

 Brian Flynn, Gas Technical Competency Training Manager, Gas Networks Ireland comments: “We are delighted to welcome Conor and John with five other new recruits to the Gas Networks Ireland apprenticeship programme.
 The programme is extremely important to us, as it allows us to share our knowledge and experience with a new group of colleagues who are driven, ambitious and want to play an important role in Ireland’s energy future.
 We are thrilled to have students of Conor and John’s calibre on board and we look forward to working with them into the future.”